-Questions - All 22.
-Should pet shops have to register with a relevant authority if they sell dogs?
-Yes No Unsure 23.
-Should it be an offence to fail to register? ☑ Yes ☑ No ☑ Unsure 24.
-What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? ☑ Records of where dogs have been sourced from ☑ Details of new owners ☑ Details of health and behaviour checks ☑ Other - please specify: Information provided to new owners regarding the ongoing care responsibilities and needs for the dog and information on the breed/breeds.
-25. What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified?
-26. How should a pet shop be monitored for compliance?Option 1 - Public monitoring

-\boxtimes Option 2 - Inspections

-- \boxtimes Option 3 Audits

-- ☑ Option 4 Audited and inspected upon complaint
+22. Should pet shops have to register with a relevant authority if they sell dogs? ☑ Yes they should have to register with DPIRD and they should have a license that needs to be renewed subject to an assessment. ☐ No ☐ Unsure 23.
+Should it be an offence to fail to register? ☐ Yes ☐ No ☐ Unsure 24.
+What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? ☒ Records of where dogs have been sourced from ☒ Details of new owners ☒ Details of health and behaviour checks ien age Other - please specify: They should be required under the Act to vide open and transparent access to records which should inclue the gth of time the dog has been in the rescue, breed description and photo, of when the dog was sold, microchip number and any conditions of e 25 mai Hist and at information and records should a rescue organisation and rescue intain to ensure pet shops can be monitored and information verified? tory of the dog whilst in their care, the date the dog went to the pet shop I the date it was sold as well as microchip, breed description and photos the identification of the dog.
+26 .Ho\ w should a pet shop be monitored for compliance?
+Option 1 - Public monitoring $\boxtimes$ Option 2 - Inspections $\boxtimes$ Option 3 - Audits $\boxtimes$ Option 4 - Audited and inspected upon complaint $\boxtimes$ Other - please specify:There should be random audits to match data provided.
+Penalties should be applied if there are errors or non appliance identified

-- □ Other please specify: